ASchmidt1024/articles/angular/testing/angular-unit-testing.md

         expect(compiled.querySelector('h1').textContent).toContain('Welcome to testing-app!');
     });

 Finally we check `should render title in a h1 tag`.
 We create the component again and then we call `detectChanges` to trigger change detection.
-That is the only we to do it, since it runs automaticaly and not in the browser.
+That is the only way to do it, since it runs automaticaly and not in the browser.
 With this the template gets rendered.
-Then with the `debugElement` we look at the `nativeElement` and expect in the compiled template a `h1` tag, which contains the string `Welcome to testing-app!`.****
+Then with the `debugElement` we look at the `nativeElement` and expect in the compiled template a `h1` tag, which contains the string `Welcome to testing-app!`.

-To see Karma and Jasmine in Action just open a terminal again and run it.
+Now, to see [Karma][1] and [Jasmine][2] in Action just open a terminal again and run the tests.

     ng test

-A chrome browser will be opened automatically and with ouput the test results and the app itself.
+A chrome browser will be opened automatically and displays the test results and the app itself.

 ![Karma and Jasmine](img/testing-app_ng-test_success_browser.png)